Jubatian/rrpge-spec/specs/index.rst

 components:

 - 16bit CISC CPU for running the application and kernel code.
-It is coupled with 2 MWords of Data memory of which 1984 KWords are visible to the user for data.
+It is coupled with CPU RAM from which the user is served with 64 KWords of Data memory and 8 KWords of stack in addition to the Code memory.

-- 32bit Graphics system coupled with 512 KWords (256K x 32bit) of Video
+- 32bit asynchronous Peripheral system coupled with 2 MWords (1M x 32bit) of
-  memory.

-- Graphics FIFO supporting asynchronous rendering.

-- Mixer DMA peripheral coupled with the CPU and 1 Mwords of the data memory assisting in audio related algorithms.
+  Peripheral RAM.
+Graphics and Audio operates in this domain.

 - Kernel providing interface for certain hardware (or in emulated case, host) features, particularly the input system.